-A stronger policy stand in the OCP on the relationship between industrial development and air quality should be considered.
+Given the considerable public concern over the city's air quality, particularly in the Bowl area, consideration should be given to a stronger policy stand in the OCP on the relationship between industrial development and air quality.
 This might include, for example, a statement that the City strongly encourages existing industry to reduce its air emissions and that, where it has the ability to do so, the City will not permit new industrial development, whether heavy or light, if it will adversely affect the city's airshed as a result of point source emissions.
+Industry that impacts on air quality should continue to be encouraged to locate outside the airshed.

-This is particularly important if Prince George is to succeed with promoting densification and infill of the Bowl area, and in attracting more residential development to Downtown as part of revitalizing the area.
+This is particularly important if the City is to succeed with promoting densification and infill of the Bowl area, and in attracting more residential development to Downtown as part of revitalizing the area.